Elaine re-presents our very first quiz!

 children, weak, delicate (to correspond with needing to be carried)

-No, no, see, this is an irrelevant symptom, because children tend to want to be carried even when there’s nothing wrong with them; so, all it means is that Maddie is sick and wants to be carried, there’s no rubric in that, that’s just being a kid who’s sick; plus, any symptom that’s covered by the word “flu” does not have to be repertorized because the rubric “Influenza” is an umbrella for that!
+No, no, no, see, this is an irrelevant symptom, because 3-year-old children tend to want to be carried even when there’s nothing wrong with them; so, all it means is that Maddie is sick and wants to be carried, there’s no rubric in that, that’s just being a kid who’s sick; plus, any symptom that’s covered by the word “flu” does not need to be repertorized because the rubric “Influenza” is an umbrella for that!
 So, are people with the flu weak?
 Yes!
 Are people with the flu inclined to lie down?
 Yes; so, all this is covered once you select the “Influenza” rubric.

 inclination to lie down

-stomach, vomiting, after bkfst
+stomach, vomiting, after breakfast

 after cold water